Neuromorphic Computing for Content-based Image Retrieval: Methods

 \section{Methods}

-Fashion-MNIST is the dataset used in our experiments.
-We select this dataset because it is popular for benchmarking small-footprint computer vision models, and we are interested in image search on a dataset closely related to the retail applications.
-Note that we use the dataset without data augmentation in our experiments.

-To explore applications of neuromorphic computing, we have built and deployed a spiking neural network (SNN) on Intel's Loihi neuromorphic chip for image search.
+\begin{linenumbers} To explore applications of neuromorphic computing in image retrieval, we built and deployed a spiking neural network (SNN) on Intel's Loihi neuromorphic chip.
 Our image search pipeline is shown in Fig.\ref{pipeline}.
 Firstly, we convert a trained artificial neural network (ANN) into a spiking neural network (SNN) and deploy it on Loihi chip.
 We then feed training and test images into the SNN and probe the neurons of the layer before the output layer to get image embeddings.
-Finally, Nearest Neighbor Search is employed on CPU cores to find the best matches for each test image.
+Finally, nearest neighbor search is employed on CPU cores to find the best matches in the training dataset for each test image.

-In the first step, we train different ANNs and convert them into SNNs.
-Then, we compare the performance of SNNs and select our optimal SNN model.
-Suggested by \cite{hunsberger2016training} and \cite{sengupta2019going}, we replace lateral operations in ANNs such as max pooling with average pooling to reduce feature map size, and employ dropout to regularize.
+In the first step, we train different ANNs by minimizing the cross-entropy loss function for the classification of the Fashion-MNIST dataset via backpropagation.
+Then, we convert the ANNs into SNNs, compare the classification test accuracies of SNNs, and select the most accurate SNN model.
+Suggested by Hunsberger and Eliasmith\cite{hunsberger2016training} and Sengupta et al.\cite{sengupta2019going}, we reduce the feature map size using average pooling rather than max pooling, and employ dropout to regularize\cite{srivastava2014dropout}.

 Note that there are two constraints on the neural network architectures that can be deployed on Loihi chips.
 One constraint is that the synaptic memory, which stores neuron weights per neuromorphic core is 128 KB.
 This indicates that the number of parameters associated with neurons in a core is limited.
-The other constraint is the fan-in maximum per neuromorphic core is 4,096, which means the input size of each neuron cannot exceed 4,096.
-These two constraints result in neural networks deployed on Loihi chip to have slim rather than wide layers.
+The other constraint is the maximum fan-in of 4,096 per neuromorphic core, which means the input size of the neurons cannot exceed 4,096\cite{rajendran2019low}.
+These two constraints result in neural networks deployed on Loihi chip to have relatively slim layers rather than wide layers.